Catholic Church sex abuse cases in the United States: Profile of the abusers

+In 2002, it was reported that at least 16 priests accused of sexually abusing children, including 12 in the United States, had killed themselves since 1986.

 Half the priests were 35 years of age or younger at the time of the first instance of alleged abuse.
 Fewer than 7% of the priests were reported to have experienced physical, sexual or emotional abuse as children.
 Although 19% of the accused priests had alcohol or substance abuse problems, only 9% used drugs or alcohol during the alleged instances of abuse.

 Over the period from 1890 to 2002, the majority of priests accused of sexual abuse were ordained in the mid-20th century, with 68% of all alleged abusers ordained between 1950 and 1979.
 The share of all accused priests by decade of ordination tripled from just 2% in the 1920s to 6% in the 1930s, doubling to 12% in the 1940s, and again to 23% in the 1950s.
 The number of alleged abusers peaked in the 1960s as over 25% of all accused priests were ordained between 1960 and 1969; another 20% of all accused clerics were ordained during the 1970s.
 But the number of accused tumbled precipitously to only 8% of priests ordained in the 1980s, and a mere 2% of all alleged abusers were ordained after 1990.

 Of the priests who were accused of sexual abuse, 59% were accused of a single allegation.
 41% of the priests were the subject of more than one allegation.
 Just under 3% of the priests were the subject of ten or more allegations.
 The 149 priests who had more than 10 allegations against them accounted for 2,960 of the total number of allegations.